Zinc futures up on spot demand | Devdiscourse

-Zinc prices rose 0.48 per cent to Rs 187.30 per kg in futures trade on Thursday as speculators built up fresh positions, taking positive cues from the spot market.
+Zinc prices rose 0.51 percent to Rs 188.65 per kg in futures trade on Monday as speculators built up fresh positions, taking positive cues from the spot market.

-On the Multi Commodity Exchange (MCX), zinc contracts for September delivery traded higher by 90 paise, or 0.48 per cent, at Rs 187.30 per kg in a business turnover of 3,495 lots.
+On the Multi Commodity Exchange, zinc contracts for September delivery traded higher by 95 paise, or 0.51 percent, at Rs 188.65 per kg in a business turnover of 1,882 lots.

-Marketmen said fresh positions built up by participants due to pick-up in demand at spot market led to the rise in zinc futures.
+Marketmen said fresh positions built up by participants due to pick up in demand at spot markets led to the rise in zinc futures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)